 The primary reason people join together in a credit union is to save regularly.
 Their savings when combined with those of the other members create a fund of savings from which members can borrow whenever they have a need.
 To reflect the co-operative nature of the credit union these savings are called shares.
 (Maximum shareholding per member is currently £20,000).

-Share deposits in the first 6 months of membership are capped at £500 and a maximum of £1000 in the first year.
+Share deposits in the first year of membership are capped at a maximum of £1000.

 Savings are essential for the effective functioning of the credit union.
 Saving money is not easy, but the credit union encourages you to develop a habit of saving small sums on a regular basis.
 Once you develop this routine, saving becomes a relatively painless experience.
 It is surprising how quickly regular small sums build to a sizeable nest egg.